Oral History Team

 Andrew Green arrived at the University of Hertfordshire with the experience of a long career as a BBC radio presenter and producer, in the course of which he has conducted many thousands of interviews on a vast range of topics.
 Among his subjects over the years have been two Prime Ministers, two Archbishops of Canterbury, Paul McCartney, Cliff Richard...and World Cup-winning striker, Geoff Hurst.
 However, one of his greatest pleasures has been hearing extraordinary stories told by ordinary people from many walks of life.

-Andrew's role as a Senior Visiting Research Fellow at UH involves him firstly in training students and staff in interview techniques.
+Andrew's role as a Senior Visiting Research Fellow at UH involves him firstly in training students, staff and local community members in interview techniques.
 That expertise has then been applied in a range of UH oral history projects, from gathering memories of one-time employees of the de Havilland aircraft business and supporters of Stevenage Football Club, to interviews with UH international students - the WorldStory project.
-More recently came Full-Circle, an oral history exercise run in partnership with the University of Western Australia.
-This has been gathering memories both of those who have migrated to Western Australia and also from their relatives remaining in the UK.
-The current project is Starting Again, a study of retirement, which will be featured in a BBC Radio 4 documentary.

 Anne Murphy is Professor of History and Dean of the School of Humanities.
 She has been a member of the Oral History team since 2011.